-The BACC shall be composed of at least three (3) Board of Directors, two (2) of whom shall be independent directors, including the Chairman, preferably with accounting, auditing or related financial management expertise or experience.
+The Board Audit and Compliance Committee shall be composed of at least three (3) Board members, who shall preferably have accounting and finance background, two (2) of whom shall be independent directors, including the Chairman and another non-executive director with audit experience.
 The members of the BACC and the Committee Chair shall be appointed by the Board.